The stars shine so bright

 one of the many classic bahay kubo (nipa hut) in the Philippines

-En route to the pier we caught sight of the threshold to Taktak falls, or also known as Sta.
-Monica falls, not my itching feet’s desire though and still under the weather a.k.a. jet lagged, we chose to skip trekking.
+En route to the pier we caught sight of the entrance to Taktak falls, or also known as Sta.
+Monica falls, not our itching feet’s desire though and still under the weather / jet lagged, we chose to skip trekking.
 Instead, we headed further to the end of the town and wander along the fisherman’s wharf.

 Colorful boats are perfect contrast to the seemingly serene sea